hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ### Configuration

-The configuration is derived from host and group files.
+The configuration is derived from host and group files in the Ansible [inventory][inventory].
 They contain the variables that the tasks of the role use.
-Each site uses different host and group files to allow for site-specific configurations as shown below.
+Each site uses a different inventory and, thus, different host and group files to allow for site-specific configurations as shown below.

 #### Hosts